xietao-wanglin/ml-accelerated-elastohydrodyanmics/README.md

-# Machine-Learning Accelerated Simulation of Suspensions of Elastic Microfilaments
+# Simulation of Spring-Bead Models in Viscous Flows

-Work-in-progress
+To run a simulation, install dependencies,

+`pip install -r requirements.txt`,

+then run the launcher,

+`python launcher.py`.